drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Morphology of the Active Site of a Protein Kinase
 *[holo]: 3D structure of a macromolecule with a bound ligand

-For example the catalytic site of the protein kinases can be well documented based on the binding of ATP, the common cofactor of all these enzymes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/morphology-active-site-protein-kinase-efe7283c'><i class='fa fa-play' aria-hidden='true'></i></button>For example the catalytic site of the protein kinases can be well documented based on the binding of ATP, the common cofactor of all these enzymes.
 One could distinguish the adenine anchorage, the sugar and the phosphate pockets, as well as region I and II whose nature depends on the kinase considered.
 In the example shown here they both correspond to hydrophobic pockets.

 === "2D"